 At the end of April, the first online African Marine Conservation Leadership Programme coordinated by Blue Ventures and Maliasili ended after an intense but successful final week of training.
 The programme brought together marine conservation leaders across East Africa to build their capacity and develop a flourishing peer learning and partnership network.
 The leaders remained committed to the programme as the planned in-person training had pivoted online due to the COVID-19 pandemic.
 This was a testament to the dedication of these changemakers to building a united African voice for marine conservation.

 Using a participatory approach, this final week focused on enabling collaboration and cooperation amongst leaders and overcoming the barriers to effective collaboration in the marine conservation sector.
 The sector faces challenges when it comes to working together effectively, with cohort members raising challenges like the duplication of efforts, competition for funds and conflicting objectives amongst organisations.
-In-depth discussions revolved around reflections by the cohort on the enabling factors to better collaboration.
+In-depth discussions revolved around reflections by the cohort on the enabling factors for better collaboration.

 Collaboration is about people as much as it is about organisations” – Nyaga Kanyange, Director at COMRED

 A panel discussion led by conservation governance and leadership experts explored the need for cooperation between organisations in the cohort and other sectors such as government and the private sector.

 Gladys Warigia, the policy coordinator at Kenya Wildlife Conservancies Association; Rupert Quinlan, outreach director at Blue Ventures; Patricia Mupeta-Muyamwa, Africa indigenous landscapes strategy director at The Nature Conservancy; and Fred Nelson, CEO of Maliasili, shared their experiences and strategies in dealing with the government, including the use of agreements for instituting better communication channels and creating more partnerships.